Where to find the best tacos in Tijuana

 I hope this article encourages you to get a passport and go on a taco tour to Tijuana.
 There are some world-class culinary experiences for those willing to cross the line.

-An Overview Of The Best Tacos In Tijuana
+An Overview Of The Tijuana Taco Scene

 Tijuana is one of the most diverse cities in Mexico.
 The geography of the northern border is a defining factor in the development of the city.